uym2/TreeShrink/README.md

 #### FAQ

-If you cannot run TreeShrink right the way, probably the included packages are incompatible with your system.
+If you have troubles installing TreeShrink, probably the included packages are incompatible with your system.
 Below are some clues to help you troubleshoot the problems:

 1. First, please make sure that both Python and R are properly installed and are in your PATH.
 Type ```python``` or ```R``` to check.
 2. If you use an ```R``` version before 3.4.0, you probably see TreeShrink run with a warning message **"package ‘BMS’ was built under R version 3.4.0"**.
 Although we have not observed any problem with this warning, we recommend upgrading ```R``` to version 3.4.0 or later.
 Alternatively, you can rebuild the ```BMS``` package so that it is compatible with your ```R``` version.
 For your convenience, we provide a script to do this.